 From the project, open the model

-Before you generate code from your model, there are steps that you can take to generate code more compliant with MISRA C and more compatible with Polyspace.
-This example shows how to use the Code Generation Advisor to check your model before generating code.
+Before you generate code from your model, use the Code Generation Advisor to check your model so that it generates code more compliant with MISRA C and more compatible with Polyspace.

-Right-click Compute target speed and select C/C++ > Code Generation Advisor.
+Right-click Compute target speed and select C/C++ Code > Code Generation Advisor.

 Select the Code Generation Advisor folder.
-Add the
+In the right pane, move

 Click Run Selected Checks.

-The Code Generation Advisor checks whether there are any blocks or configuration settings that are not recommended for MISRA C:2012 compliance and Polyspace code analysis.
-For this mode, the check for incompatible blocks passes, but there are some configuration settings that are incompatible with MISRA compliance and Polyspace checking.
+The Code Generation Advisor checks whether the model includes blocks or configuration settings that are not recommended for MISRA C:2012 compliance and Polyspace code analysis.
+For this model, the check for incompatible blocks passes, but some configuration settings are incompatible with MISRA compliance and Polyspace checking.

-Click on check that was not passed.
+Click the check that did not pass.
 Accept the parameter changes by selecting Modify Parameters.

 Rerun the check by selecting Run This Check.

-Before you generate code from your model, there are steps you can take to generate code more compliant with MISRA C and more compatible with Polyspace.
-This example shows you how to use the Model Advisor to check your model further before generating code.
+Before you generate code from your model, use the Model Advisor to check your model for MISRA C and Polyspace compliance.
+This example shows you how to use the Model Advisor to check your model before generating code.

 At the bottom of the Code Generation Advisor window, select Model Advisor.

-Under the By Task folder, select the Modeling Guidelines for MISRA C:2012 advisor checks.
+Under the By Task folder, select the Modeling Standards for MISRA C:2012 advisor checks.